 I sit in the trashed corner booth of an empty Indianapolis diner sipping Coke through a red and white striped straw and watch the reaction from my two friends.

-We’ve been here, Melodie, Justine and I, talking, eating, and drinking for hours and we’re all in advanced stages of serious twenty-something afternoon collapse.
-It’s reached the time where you run out of trivial, conversational-type things to talk about, so you say something deep and personal instead.
+We’ve been here, Melodie, Justine and I, talking, eating, and drinking for hours, and we’re all in advanced stages of serious twenty-something afternoon collapse.
+It’s reached the time when you run out of trivial, conversational-type things to talk about, so you say something deep and personal instead.

 “No, she isn’t,” Justine says.
 We’ve been friends since school, and she knows me very well.

 Elbows all over the table I cup my palms around my chin and explain.
 “I suffered from agoraphobia.
 That’s what my doctors said.
 It sounds awful, but all it means is that I had an irrational fear of being in places or situations from which escape might be difficult in the event of a panic attack.
 So I avoided those situations.
 During my Dark Ages I left my bedroom only to eat and go to the bathroom.
 Basically I was worried about death.
 Abandonment.
 My health.
 My mother’s safety.
 The house catching fire.
 Food poisoning.
 Earthquakes.
 The environment.
 That kind of stuff.”

 I tell Melodie and Justine all these things, and when I open my mouth the words just flood out, like I’ve been wanting desperately to speak them for so long.
 They sit and listen, perhaps too tired or too hot and bothered to do anything else.
 I tell them about the first time it happened… the first time I had a panic attack.
 When I was thirteen.
 One Saturday in a mall.
 I can remember the smell of doughnuts and ice-cream, and ferns.
 I remember ferns.
 And the sound of a radio playing that dumb Spandau Ballet song—True—boy do I hate that song!